What remains, after the act

 A severed head.

-A matter that ceases to be flesh and becomes fragment.
+Matter that ceases to be flesh and becomes a fragment.

-Each work is conceived as an exhibited relic, something that does not ask to be explained but observed.
+Each work is designed as an exhibited artifact, something that does not ask to be explained but observed.

 The concept of the “Last Cut”